 • Remove and service the pump if liquids or solids have been drawn into the vacuum pump.

-• Do not use in the presence of flammable anesthetic mixture with air or nitrous oxide.
+• Do not use in the presence of a flammable anaesthetic mixture with air or nitrous oxide.

 • Do not use in oxygen rich environment.

 • To prevent fire or shock hazard, use replacement fuses of equal size and rating.

 • To prevent fire or shock hazard, use a replacement power cord of equal rating.